kauralasoo/MTAT.03.239_Bioinformatics/gene_expression/Gene_expression_environment.md

 	install.packages("gplots")

 ## Downloading the datasets
 First, download the dataset.
-(HINT: You can do this in the Terminal tab in RStudio or from the command line):
+(HINT: You can do this in the Terminal tab in RStudio or from the command line if you are ):

 	wget https://www.dropbox.com/s/j52l5kdrxpaho30/RNA_SummarizedExperiment.rds

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMDI2NjUzNV19
+eyJoaXN0b3J5IjpbLTQyMTMzNDUxOV19
 -->